-If you’re finding yourself reading this article, then it’s highly likely that you’ve made a simple mistake that a lot of people make, and you’ve broken your key off in a lock.
-First of all, don’t worry and don’t feel stupid, this thing happens all the time and in many cases, it’s not your fault.
+If you’re finding yourself reading this article, then it’s highly likely that you’ve made a simple mistake that a lot of people make and broken your key in a lock.
+Firstly of all, don’t panic, these incidents happen all the time and in many cases, it’s not your fault.
 Day-to-day wear and tear will eventually lead to a key breaking.
 Plus, it’s not the end of the world to fix.
-So to help you out here are 5 simple ways to remove a broken key from a lock, that use a number of different tools you’ll find laying around your home.
+So to help you out, here are 5 simple ways to remove a broken key from a lock, that use a number of different tools you’ll find laying around your home.

 Use a small jigsaw blade

 If you still have access to your tools, or can borrow one of the these from someone, then a jigsaw blade is often a quick and easy way to remove your broken key.
 If it is small enough then slip it in alongside the key, and keep the serrations facing towards you and at an angle.
 Then you want to twist and pull and use the friction and the serrations to grip the broken key and pull it out.
 If the blade is too big, then, if you don’t mind breaking it, use needle nose pliers to break it up into a smaller size that will fit.

 There is a reason that this option didn’t come first on the list and that’s because most people instinctively go for the tweezers and then end up making matters worse.
 In your mind, they may seem like the perfect tool for the job, but in reality, they are often not useful.
 If there is a small amount of your key still protruding from the lock then yes go ahead and use them; just be careful not to accidentally knock it in any further.
 However, if the key is buried in the lock, then only use tweezers if they are thin enough to actually fit in.
 The common mistake that is made is that people use tweezers that are too thick and just end up pushing the key further in.